 I want to know more about Saskatchewan health care employers.
 Who are they and how does saskdocs work with them?

-Regional Health Authorities (RHAs), the Saskatchewan Cancer Agency (SCA) and private clinics all are considered the main health care employers in Saskatchewan.
+The Saskatchewan Health Authority (SHA), Saskatchewan Cancer Agency (SCA) and private clinics all are considered the main health care employers in Saskatchewan.
 They employ doctors either directly or through affiliated health care organizations. saskdocs works closely with each of these organizations to help find the right candidate for the right community or practice, whether they are family physicians or specialists.
 The Saskatchewan Medical Association’s (SMA) website has a specific page that contains links and further information on each employer.

 How do I set up a saskdocs profile?